 Alcohol is prohibited in Maldives, it is Muslim country, and permitted only on private Island resorts.
 This probably explains the popularity of private resorts for Instagrammable shots of designer swimwear and exotic cocktails/mocktails.
 Another no-no on local islands and public beaches is swimwear and tourists are expected to be appropriately clothed.
 Some private resorts permit day visitors so if on budget one can divide time between local and private islands and atolls to take care of luxury cravings.

 Hulhumale is familiar and then I realize that it is a throwback of any developing Middle Eastern city with laidback desert vibes, coconut palms and clothing.
 Two wheelers dominate road traffic, with cars and buses adding to the vehicle milieu of this tiny, only 4 km, area accessible on foot and public/private transport.
 Later we learn that only residents can drive vehicles.
-We wanted to go to male from Hulhumale and planned on taking a bus.
-I do not remember the reason, no local currency or card, as a helpful local swiped his card for us for the bus ride: Small courtesies that endear people and their nation to tourists.
+We wanted to go to Male from Hulhumale and planned on taking a bus.
+There was a problem, do not remember the reason, maybe shortage of local currency or card, and a helpful local swiped his card for us for the bus ride: Small courtesies that endear people and their nation to tourists.